JunyaoC/esdm-student-mobile/README.md

 > But if you like to use CLI to do everything then, you memang power la.
 Kalau pakai yang hitam puteh, then ok, you are the man. -Our Beloved DR.

-Moral of the story: you're not guilty for using GUI lol.
+Moral of the story: you're not GUIlty for using GUI lol.

 ## Configure